 Day 2: Reserve the entire morning to visit Prambanan and the surrounding temples.
 In the afternoon, when returning to the center, stop at Jalan Malioboro and, if you wish to, head on over to Situs Warungboto.

 You can use the Grab app to get around in Yogyakarta, even to visit the farthest points of the center such as Borobudur and Prambanan.
 There is also the option of renting a car with a driver (daily between 500,000 and 700,000 IDR).

 Where to eat in Yogyakarta

 The House of Raminten

 Click here to see a selection of hotels in Yogyakarta.

-In this post, I pulled together a summary of what to do in Yogyakarta, with the main attractions to be visited.
-However, if you have more time, take the opportunity to visit the Merapi volcano, the beaches, waterfalls and lookout points throughout the region.
+If you have more time in Yogyakarta, take the opportunity to visit the Merapi volcano, the beaches, waterfalls, and lookout points throughout the region.